Hervé I, Count of Perche

 Hervé I (died after 25 June 955), Count of Perche and Mortagne.

 Hervé appears several times between 941 and 946 in the entourage of Hugh the Great and is likely Hervei Comiti Mauritianae cited in a transaction dated June 24, 955.

-According to Hervé I of Mortagne, sourced by the work of Settipani, Hervé was either the son or son-in-law of Hugh I, Count of Maine.
+According to Settipani, Hervé was either the son or son-in-law of Hugh I, Count of Maine.

 Hervé married Melisende (possibly a daughter of Hugh I).
 They had a number of children: